Ivy66/15-Minute-City-Riverbank/15_Minute_City-Riverbank/readme.md

-# GIS Portfolio Projects
+# GIS Portfolio Project

-## Project: The 15-Minute City Accessibility Map — Riverbank, CA
+## Project: The 15-Minute City Accessibility Map For Riverbank, CA

 ### Overview
 This project analyzes accessibility in Riverbank, California, to determine which neighborhoods can reach essential services such as schools, parks, grocery stores, and healthcare within a 15-minute walk or bike ride.
 It identifies underserved areas and provides recommendations for improving mobility and equity in Riverbank, CA.